qwaneu/qwaneu.github.io/_drafts/tdd-0-1-n.md

 _This is a post in our [series on Test Driven Development](/blog-by-tag#tag-test-driven-development)._

 <aside>
   <p>Join us for one of our Test Driven Development courses.
-Deliberate practice and learning by doing may make your wishes come true..
   </p>
   <p><div>
     <a href="/training/test-driven-development">Find out more</a>